- Member Since: February 11, 2022

 (1) Possess basic, programmed radios,

-(2) Know others who have radios, and
+(2) Know others who have programmed radios, and

 (3) Be familiar with which channels to go to and what protocols to follow.

-On this last point, people can’t afford to surf channels at all hours of the day and night — hoping to connect with someone.
+People can’t afford to surf channels at all hours of the day and night — hoping to connect with someone.
 Your network should establish clear guidelines everyone can reasonably follow under stress.
 They should know what frequencies to listen to, when to listen, who to listen for, what kind of information they should (and should not) share, etc.

 Importance of Practice